johanneskropf/node-red-contrib-sox-utils/README.md

 ### Recording from a stream of raw audio chunks

 When you receive a stream of raw audio chunks from some other location than a microphone or an audio interface attached to the machine this node is running on you can now record this stream with all functionality of the sox record node.
 You can choose the record from node input option in the source dropdown.
 If the record node was in button mode it will automatically switch to input mode.
 An additional menu section will become available where you will have to enter header information about the input chunks manually for this to work.
+If the input messages have audio header information as `msg` properties as its is the case with messages coming from another sox record node this header information will overwrite the one entered in the node.

 ### Listening to a stream of raw audio chunks

 If you select the input is a raw audio stream option in the play node you can feed a stream of raw audio chunks into the node and it will attempt to play it.
 This option is exclusive to the other playback options.
 If it is selected the other playback options for files like queue, skip, replace become unavailable.
-You will have to enter the header information for the expected audio stream in the section of the menu that does become available when the stream option is selcted.
+You will have to enter the header information for the expected audio stream in the section of the menu that does become available when the stream option is selected.
 The timing of the input chunks is crucial for a smooth playback so you will propably experience choppiness if the chunks traveled through other nodes or over a network as they are fed to sox as is.
+If the input `msg` objects contain audio header information as `msg` properties as its is the case with messages coming from the sox record node this header information will overwrite the one entered in the node.